gnomical/config-my-mac/general/README.md

   - [x] Automatically hide and show the dock
 - uncheck
   - [ ] Show recent applications in Dock
 - Remove all icons from dock except:
-  - Finder
-  - Settings
-  - Downloads
-  - Trash
+  Finder, Settings, Downloads, Trash

 > **Note**:
-  > Subsequent use-case specific configs will fill the dock with other apps
+> Subsequent configs may fill the dock with other apps

 > 💡 **Tip**:
-  > If you want fast access to apps that aren’t in your dock you can either 4 finger pinch (on a trackpad) to open launchpad or you can use my favorite, **⌘ Space**, to launch spotlight search
+> For fast access to apps sans the dock you can either open launchpad (4 finger pinch on a trackpad) or you can use my favorite, **⌘ Space**, to launch spotlight search.

 ## Trackpad
 Pointer options can be very personal, but these are the settings I prefer for productivity.